ArthurGareginyan/simple-scroll-to-top-button/readme.txt

 == Changelog ==

+= 4.11 =
+* Fixed the issue due tof which the 'Space X-Chimp' sub menu item in the brand menu item was displayed.
+* Added branded footer text on the plugin's settings page.

 = 4.10 =
 * The hard coded HTML radio options are replaced with the PHP function that dynamically creates radio.